manishkothakonda/Opt-MS-rVV10-functional/README.md

 ```
 METAGGA = MS2
+LUSE_VDW = True
 BPRARAM = 26.26
 ```
 5. Submit the job
 Once everything is set up, submit your VASP job as usual.

+Please see the INCAR attached in this repository for the important INCAR tags

 # Using Opt(MS+rVV10) Functional in VASP 6.3.1